What To Do If You’ve Had a Mortgage Declined After an AIP

 You can be declined a mortgage after an agreement in principle for the following reasons…

-2. Your circumstances have changed: If your income has dropped, your outgoings significantly increased or bad credit has appeared on your file since you were offered the AIP, your lender could get wind of this during their final checks and decline you.
+2. Your circumstances have changed: If your income has dropped, your outgoings significantly increased, or bad credit has appeared on your file since you were offered the AIP, your lender could notice this during their final checks and decline you.

-3. There’s an error on your application: A simple error on your mortgage application can derail the whole process at any point, even if you had an AIP in the bag.
+3. There’s an error on your application: A simple error on your mortgage application can derail the whole process at any point, even if you have an AIP in the bag.

 4. The lender suspects fraud: Mortgage lenders can pull the plug on an application at any time before completion if they suspect fraud might be going on.
 They might be concerned this is the case if any of the details you provided for the AIP are inconsistent with what the lender sees when they carry out their final checks.

-5. The lender has changed their criteria: Lending criteria changes all the time, and if your mortgage provider decides to alter its requirement after offering you an AIP, they have the right to change your mortgage offer or decline you altogether.
+5. The lender has changed its criteria: Lending criteria change all the time, and if your mortgage provider decides to alter its requirements after offering you an AIP, it has the right to change your mortgage offer or decline you altogether.

 Other reasons

 These are merely a handful of reasons why a mortgage application might be rejected beyond the decision in principle stage.
-The mortgage brokers we work with can help you regardless of why your mortgage application has stalled.
+Our advisors can help you regardless of why your mortgage application has stalled.
 If there is no room to renegotiate with your current mortgage provider, they could match you with another lender who…

 • Could approve you even if your circumstances have changed